 What Causes a Lean Condition?

-A lean condition as you know means there’s isn’t enough gas in the mix.
-The root cause of a lean condition is fuel starvation but there are other root causes of a lean condition.
+A lean condition, as you know, means there isn’t enough gas in the mix.
+The root cause of a lean condition is fuel starvation, but there are other causes.

 Here’s a list of the more common causes of a lean condition: